wifinigel/wiperf/mkdocs/docs/config.ini.md

 The available options are:

-- wlan0 (the first available WLAN port - usually a USB dongle plugged in to the WLANPi)
+- wlan0 (the first available WLAN port - usually a USB dongle plugged in to the WLAN Pi, or the internal wireless NIC on the RPi)
-- eth0 (the internal Ethernet port of the WLANPi)
+- eth0 (the internal Ethernet port of the probe)
 - zt  (Zerotier (the virtual network service) is installed and used to connect to the reporting server)

 The WANPi is configured to assign a higher cost default route to eth0 by default so that all traffic (tests & test results) will choose the default route provided by wlan0.
-If eth0 is used as the path to return test results to the reporting server, then a static route is injected in to the WLANPi route table on start-up to ensure correct routing.
+If eth0 is used as the path to return test results to the reporting server, then a static route is injected in to the probe route table on start-up to ensure correct routing.

 If this parameter is not correctly set, then results data may not make it back to the reporting server.